Informed Refusal: Overview and Risk Considerations

 Reading time: 4 minutes

 Informed refusal, like informed consent, is a concept that relies on ethical and legal guidelines that acknowledge the right of competent adults to determine the course of their healthcare.
-Also, like informed consent, informed refusal refers to a process that requires consultation between an Oral and Maxillofacial Surgeon (OMS) and a patient to determine viable treatment options and engage the patient in treatment-related decisions.
-As an OMS, effective communication and thorough patient education are your best allies for encouraging patient collaboration and gaining patient cooperation in selecting and adhering to a treatment plan.
+Also, like informed consent, informed refusal refers to a process that requires consultation between a healthcare provider and a patient to determine viable treatment options and engage the patient in treatment-related decisions.

 However, patients can refuse care even if the consequences might be dire.
 Patients also have the right to change their minds and withdraw consent for treatment they have previously authorized, even when the treatment has been started.